 The war is now over and Carter still works for the Strategic Scientific Reserve, albeit in New York City rather than Europe.
 Just as her role during WWII has been fictionalized into a helpless nurse who is continually rescued by Captain America on the radio, Carter’s position within the SSR has devolved into borderline secretary tasked with watching the phones and taking lunch orders for her male counterparts.

-Over the course of two shortened seasons, Agent Carter sets out to show just what a “girl” can actually accomplish on her own.
-Although there were no superheroes in the 1940s along the likes of Iron Man, Thor, and Captain America, Carter fills the void as a James Bond-esque secret agent that utilizes futuristic gadgets, superior fighting skills, and an abundance of wits to take down bad guys and remain one step ahead of her SSR cohorts who are more interested in keeping her under control than treating her like a fellow agent.
+Over the course of two shortened seasons, Agent Carter sets out to show just what a “girl” can actually accomplish.
+Although there were no superheroes in the 1940s along the likes of Iron Man, Thor, and Captain America, Carter fills the void as a James Bond-esque secret agent who uses futuristic gadgets, superior fighting skills, and an abundance of wits to take down bad guys and remain one step ahead of her SSR cohorts who are more interested in keeping her under control than treating her like a fellow agent.

 When an alarm later goes off in the SSR offices, Chief Roger Dooley tells her to “cover the phones” while the men huddle in the conference room.
 Carter instead informs the switchboard to “forward all calls to the briefing room,” then turns to Dooley and says, “Covered.
 Shall we?”